stormasm/spanish/verbs/ella/listlearn.md

 We'll be done when we're done.

 4. (colloquial) (to achieve sexual climax) (Latin America)
 a. come (colloquial)
-Si tienes problemas para acabar, deberías consultar el médico.If you have problems coming, you should see a doctor. acabarse pronominal verb
+Si tienes problemas para acabar, deberías consultar el médico.
+If you have problems coming, you should see a doctor.

+acabarse
+pronominal verb

 5. (to be used up)
 to run out
 a. to run out
-Se le acabaron las barras de pan a la panadería.The bakery's run out of baguettes.
+Se le acabaron las barras de pan a la panadería.
+The bakery's run out of baguettes.

 6. (to consume completely)
 a. to finish
-Voy a acabarme el café y luego nos vamos.I'm going to finish my coffee and then we can go.
+Voy a acabarme el café y luego nos vamos.
+I'm going to finish my coffee and then we can go.

 7. (to run its course)
 - a. to end
 Siguieron bailando aun después de que se acabara la música.
 They kept dancing even after the music ended.
 - b. to finish
 La película se acabó temprano.
 The movie finished early.
 - c. to be over
 Cuando se acabe todo esto, tendremos que darnos algún capricho.
 When all this is over, we'll have to treat ourselves to something.
 - d. to be done
 Será un alivio cuando se acaben las obras.
 It will be a relief when the building work is done.

 8. (to perish)
 - a. to die
 Se acabó tres días después de haber sido herido en el campo de batalla.
 He died three days after being wounded on the battlefield.

 ### acudir - to go to